mehulagg/gitlab/doc/user/group/saml_sso/scim_setup.md

 ### OneLogin

-OneLogin provides a "GitLab (SaaS)" app in their catalogue, which includes a SCIM integration.
+OneLogin provides a "GitLab (SaaS)" app in their catalog, which includes a SCIM integration.
 As the app is developed by OneLogin, please reach out to OneLogin if you encounter issues.

 ## User access and linking setup